Bright Data Docs home pagelight logodark logo

 On the overview tab you can also copy your proxy list, download it, refresh your proxies etc.

-Whitelisting your IP is a good way to keep your account secure, as it prevents others from accessing your proxy even if they have your username and password.
+Allowlisting your IP is a good way to keep your account secure, as it prevents others from accessing your proxies even if they have your username and password.

-When you whitelist an IP, only that IP will be allowed to send requests to your proxies.
-Note that any IP can connect to the configuration dashboard itself.
+When you allowlist an IP, only that IP will be allowed to send requests to your proxies.
+As soon as a single IP exists in this list - all other IPs will no longer be able to access the zone’s proxies and will be blocked.

-To add IPs to a zone’s blacklist/whitelist, there are 2 ways:
+To add IPs to a zone’s denylist/allowlist, there are 2 ways:

 Add all the relevant IPs and domains you’ll allow access to with your proxy zone.

-IPs that should be whitelisted are your machine’s IPs that you’ll be sending requests with, not the proxy IPs in your zones.
+• IPs that should be allowlisted are your machine’s IPs that you’ll be sending requests with, not the proxy IPs in your zones.

-We strongly recommend whitelisting your IPs wherever possible, since when the whitelist is empty, you run the risk of getting your non-whitelisted IPs temporarily blocked in the case where our automatic security blocking system detects any irregular activity.
+• We strongly recommend allowlisting your IPs wherever possible, since when the allowlist is empty, you run the risk of getting your non-allowlisted IPs temporarily blocked in the case where our automatic security blocking system detects any irregular activity.
 See more info within this video.

-There is no limit on how many IPs/domains you can add to the whitelist and we also support ranges of IPs.
+• There is no limit on how many IPs/domains you can add to the allowlist and we also support ranges of IPs.

 HTTP and HTTPS Protocols